 Climenko Fellow and Lecturer on Law

 Carly is a 2012 graduate of Yale Law School.
-Before coming to Harvard, she served on the Appellate Staff of the Civil Division of the U.S. Department of Justice for nearly four years, in which role she served as lead counsel for the United States on dozens of appeals and presented 9 oral arguments to federal courts of appeals on a wide variety of constitutional and administrative law issues.
+Before coming to Harvard, she served on the Appellate Staff of the Civil Division of the U.S. Department of Justice, in which role she served as lead counsel for the United States on dozens of matters and presented nine oral arguments to federal courts of appeals on a wide range of issues.
 Carly regularly represented the Department of Health and Human Services, FDA, and numerous other federal agencies, and many of her cases involved Medicare, the Affordable Care Act, and other parts of the health system.
 While at DOJ, Carly won division-wide awards for her pro bono advocacy for a domestic violence victim and for her work on the Risk Corridors Affordable Care Act litigation.

-Before joining DOJ, Carly clerked for Judge Kim Wardlaw (9th Cir.) and for Judge Randolph Moss (D.D.C.), and worked in private practice at WilmerHale, where her worked focused on Supreme Court and appellate litigation, including appellate litigation on a tort suit arising out of the September 11 attacks.
+Before joining DOJ, Carly clerked for Judge Kim Wardlaw (9th Cir.) and for Judge Randolph Moss (D.D.C.), and worked in private practice at WilmerHale, where her work focused on Supreme Court and appellate litigation, including on tort litigation arising out of the September 11 attacks.